chetandabli/upwear/README.md

 <img src="https://miro.medium.com/v2/resize:fit:1400/format:webp/1*LQeIkq5GXeroLdFyqBHi5w.png">

-So thanks for reading this blog. this is all about this project.
+So thanks for reading this. this is all about this project.